Zehuayu/Emerging_TechnologiesIan/README.md

   this is result:
   ![image](https://github.com/Zehuayu/Emerging_TechnologiesIan/blob/master/photo/learning_result.jpg)

-  Precision is 92% and save model
+  Precision is 92% and save model into model_data folder

   next step is that running checking.py, which scan the number photo from folder and distinguish the number is . i had upload the 8 photo